sandervanvugt/van-vugt-kubernetes/sander-cka-networkpolicy/step1.md

 Launch the following command to prepare the lab environment:
 `launch.sh`{{execute}}

-Quota only work if you're using a supported network agent.
+NetworkPolicy only works if you're using a supported network agent.
 The flannel agent doesn't support quota.
-The channel agent does.
+The calico agent does.
 Let's investigate which one you are using.
 Run the following command to confirm that you are currently using the flannel agent:

 `kubectl get all -n kube-system`{{execute}}